EmmanuelDemey/trainings-v2/accessibility-backmarket/slides.md

 * Some Screen readers will select the right voice based on the lang of your page
 * You must
-  * define the default lang of the web pag
+  * define the default lang of the web page
   * define everytime you have a part of the page that is not using the default lang

 ```html